domfarolino/algorithms/src/datastructures/BST/README.md

 # Binary Search Tree

-Binary search trees are very important and popular datastructures, and in this document (and repository) we will be discussing the operations associated with BSTs and their implementations.
-A binary search tree is a binary tree with the condition that given a root node, every node in the root's left subtree is <= the root's value, and every node in the root's right subtree is > than the root's value, for every node in the tree (that last recursive bit is the important part!).
-The exact semantics of this definition (whether or not we allow duplicate values, or if so, how we handle them) are implementation-specific, and in this implementation we'll be allowing duplicates to appear in the left subtree of a given node.
+Binary search trees are very important and popular data structures.
+In this document (and repository), we will be discussing the operations associated with BST's and their implementations.
+A binary search tree is a binary tree with the condition that, given a root node, every node in the root's left subtree is <= the root's value and every node in the root's right subtree is > than the root's value.
+This should hold true for every node in the tree (this recursive bit is the important part!).
+The exact semantics of this definition (whether or not we allow duplicate values, or if so, how we handle them) are implementation-specific.
+In this implementation, we'll be allowing duplicates to appear in the left subtree of a given node.

 Note that a binary tree is really a specific type of Directed Acyclic Graph (DAG) when relating to graph theory.
 While traversals on general graphs apply to all trees, some of the algorithms and traversals in this